4 November 2020

-The focus of the session is on exploring and discussing solutions for developing the next generation of STEAM skilled talent necessary to drive innovation and economic growth.
-If properly educated in STEAM and equipped with digital tools at the early age, specially girls and women may “leapfrog” gender gaps and secure their participation in the society and an inclusive economy.
+The focus of this session will be on exploring and discussing solutions for developing the next generation of STEAM skilled (female) talent necessary to drive innovation and economic growth.
+If properly education in STEAM and equipped with the right digital tools at an early stage, the next 21st century generation will be able to reduce gender gaps and secure participation of all genders in an inclusive society and economy.

 5 November 2020

 Growing concerns about climate change, environmental degradation and scarcity of resources are changing the nature of work and life.
-Technological progress aligned with sustainability issues require the need to explore and develop “Green Education” that not only focus on sustainable production and frugal living, but also help to overcome environmental challenge in a systematic way.
+Technological progress aligned with sustainability issues requires the need to explore and develop “Green Education” that not only focuses on sustainable production and frugal living but also helps to overcome environmental challenges in a systematic way.
 Especially TVET (Technical Vocational Education and Training) and related transformations of TVET and Lifelong Learning can play a fundamental and crucial role in this context.

 This session will take participants through the need for greening education and discuss successful TVET approaches that can be taken to translate “education for green growth and sustainability” into action.
 The session is dedicated to knowledge sharing on greening education including topics such as ecologising curriculum, greening of courses and challenge individuals to think holistically and critically about global environmental concerns, opportunities and solutions.